Glossary

 D is for Darning Simply, rebuilding, to fill a hole.

 D is for a Deep Pool of Thought A large cloth started in 2020.
 A liquid applique circle of silk, so far, a place for my selves to gather and relax.
 It is destined to become some sort of basket.
 Maybe just some larger self.
-Link to an old post here.
-And then some others here.
+Some related posts here.

 D is for Design Mending.
 To adjust what you see in order to make it more pleasing (to you) and therefore more useful.
 More thoughts and examples being gathered.
 Because design is mending really.
 A way of building/rebuilding.
-Spirit Cloth blog posts tagged Design Mending 2/8/23 I said to myself.
+2/8/23 I said to myself.
 It's a sempathetic evolution.
 The most basic way to move forward, keep going.
 And then, not Just Going, but a more focused going.
 Thought catching.
 What if?
 Mending is a Problem Solving method.

 D is for Dogma a principle or set of principles laid down by an authority as incontrovertibly true.
 Comes in an infinity of forms.
 I don't subscribe.
 Although I am sometimes caught off guard.